 At the most basic level in Android development, you need to hire an Android developer.
 Depending on your project requirement, you can go from hiring one Android developer to assembling a whole software team with project managers and QA specialists.
 Keep in mind, that once you commit these experts to a project, you can’t easily pass it on to another.
 The code is very sensitive and it takes a lot of time for another developer to understand it.

-Lastly, if you decide to scale your app, you’ll have to add more people to your development team.
+Lastly, if you decide to scale your app, you’ll have to add more developers to your team.
 They are a necessary investment if you want to maintain the quality while also pursuing new features for it.

 Hiring Android Developers